una-auxme/JuliaCIWorkflows/README.md

-# JuliaCIActions
+# JuliaCIWorkflows
-Julia CI Actions that are used among several repositories.
+Julia CI workflows that are used among several repositories.